unknown-eps/DS200_plots/README.md

 # Pune Municipal Financial Health Analysis (2014-2020)

-## Disclamer
-**Github Copilot** was used in writing the plotting code and constructing the README file.

 ## Overview
 This project analyzes the financial health of Pune Municipal Corporation from 2014 to 2020 using comprehensive data visualization techniques.
 The analysis focuses on municipal revenue, expenditure patterns, and net profit trends over a seven-year period.